logo

 Abstract

 Different pain types may be encoded in different brain circuits.
-This study analyzed data from seven fMRI studies (N=165) and five types of pain and discomfort to establish and validate generalizable pain representations.
-An established multivariate brain measure, the Neurologic Pain Signature (NPS), was evaluated as a common nociceptive pain system.
-A multivariate classifier was developed to distinguish visceral from somatic pain.
-The NPS responded robustly across pain types, correlating with perceived intensity of visceral pain and showing specificity to pain compared to other conditions.
-The visceral versus somatic classifier reliably distinguished somatic from visceral stimulation.
-Results validate the NPS as measuring a common core nociceptive pain system and provide a new classifier for visceral versus somatic pain.
+Here, we examine similarities and differences in brain processing of visceral and somatic pain.
+We analyze data from seven fMRI studies (N=165) and five types of pain and discomfort (esophageal, gastric, and rectal distension, cutaneous thermal stimulation, and vulvar pressure) to establish and validate generalizable pain representations.
+We first evaluate an established multivariate brain measure, the Neurologic Pain Signature (NPS), as a common nociceptive pain system across pain types.
+Then, we develop a multivariate classifier to distinguish visceral from somatic pain.
+The NPS responds robustly in 98% of participants across pain types, correlates with perceived intensity of visceral pain and discomfort, and shows specificity to pain when compared with cognitive and affective conditions from twelve additional studies (N=180).
+Pre-defined signatures for non-pain negative affect do not respond to visceral pain.
+The visceral versus the somatic classifier reliably distinguishes somatic (thermal) from visceral (rectal) stimulation in both cross-validation and independent cohorts.
+Other pain types reflect mixtures of somatic and visceral patterns.
+These results validate the NPS as measuring a common core nociceptive pain system across pain types, and provide a new classifier for visceral versus somatic pain.

 Publisher